C41f0N/fast_timetable_parser/README.md

 # Usage
 - Install dependencies by running ``` pip install -r requirements.txt ``` in the project directory.
-- Copy the timetable excel file into the project directory.
+- Copy the timetable excel file into the project directory, or use the inbuilt method to download the latest timetable.
 - Run main.py.
 - The program asks for a section, which basically works as a search query for the courses.